Coronary Heart Disease

 Chronic kidney disease and microalbuminuria.

 Inflammation.
 Elevated inflammatory markers, such as CRP, are associated with risk of CHD.
+This may occur in the context of many autoimmune diseases.

 Diagnosis of atherosclerosis and CHD is based on a patient’s individual risk factors, along with a careful medical history, physical exam, and diagnostic tests.
 Stress tests and imaging studies are generally not advised for asymptomatic individuals, except when certain or multiple CHD risk factors exist, or when vigorous exercise is planned.